 Taj Ud Din Malik

 Vemali.
 V. Seshagiri Rao

 in public policy

 Our program’s combination of academic rigour and on-ground experiences will give you the confidence to assume leadership in any career of your choice.
-Some of the popular avenues you can choose after your MPP include:
+Some of the popular avenues you can choose after your Master in Public Policy (MPP) include: